 Test C

 When both Mv1 and Mv2 come from the same reference picture list, it is proposed to store either Mv1 or Mv2, depending on the split direction.
 When the split direction is 135° it is proposed to store Mv1, and when the split direction is 45° it is proposed to store Mv2.

+Test D

+When both Mv1 and Mv2 come from the same reference picture list, it is proposed to store either Mv1 or Mv2, depending on the split direction and the position within the CU.

+For square CUs, the behavior is identical to Test C. For non-square either Mv1 or Mv2 is chosen depending on the position inside the block: